lf-lang/lf-lang.github.io/packages/documentation/copy/en/tools/Command Line Tools.md

     lfc --help
 ```

-If you have installed the developer setup by cloning the GitHub repostory, then there are a number of other command-line tools available in the `lingua-franca/bin` directory.
+If you have installed the developer setup by cloning the GitHub repository, then there are a number of other command-line tools available in the `lingua-franca/bin` directory.